milosjocic1/SEI-Project-3/README.md

 - BONUS: As a user, I want to learn about the creators of the site
 - BONUS: As a user, I want to add my own destinations

-### Stage 4: Creating Git repo and starting files
+### Stage 4: Creating GitHub repo and starting files

-As team leader, I took charge of initial file and folder setup, first creating a repo on Git for our project, then laying out the basic file and folder structure for our models, controllers, routes and views.
-I also created the database which would store our information on mongoDB.
+Since I was the team leader on this project, I created a repo on GitHub and set up the initial file structure so that we could begin working.
+I communicated constantly with my team to make sure that we were always working in the dev branch, and helping them to resolve any issues with migrations, merges, etc. We experienced relatively few issues with conflicts during merges as a result and development ran more or less smoothly.

 ### Stage 5: Requirements

-We got together as a team to define the basic requirements for our site.
-We wanted the user to:
+We defined our basic requirements at the outset:

+- Users should be greeted by a welcome page explaining the site and the quiz
+- Users should have the option to take the quiz, or skip straight to a list of all destinations
-- be able to create an account where they could upload an image of their cat and then
+- Users should be able to create an account
-- submit this to be rated by other users
-- have a leaderboard of the most popular cats
-- with an average rating taken from the sum of all of their previous ratings
-- show cats by location
-- have the functionality to delete a cat
-- or add a cat/change their cat
+- Users should be able to see details on individual destinations
+- Users should be able to leave reviews on destinations they have visited

 ### Stage 6: Basic layout

-After we established the main functionalities we wanted from our app, we began working on the basic layout.
-We wanted the user to be greeted by a welcome page, with links to an About Us page, a joke Disclaimer page, and a page with a little bit more info about us and the project.
+Once we had set ot our basic requirements, we got started on the basic layout of the site in line with our wireframes.

 ![Screenshot 2022-11-04 at 13 36 24](https://media.git.generalassemb.ly/user/44781/files/ac47f2d6-d2d4-4e8a-b70d-e2e896eedb71)